North American Native Plant Society

-The North American Native Plant Society (NANPS) is a volunteer-operated registered charitable organization concerned with conserving native plants in wild areas and restoring indigenous flora to developed areas.
+The North American Native Plant Society (NANPS) is a volunteer-operated, registered charitable organization concerned with conserving native plants in wild areas and restoring indigenous flora to developed areas.
 It is noted for its work in educating business and the public about the benefits of using native plants, and its work in promoting native species through plant sales and seed exchanges has been credited with the resurgence of some species.
 It also maintains a list of local native plant societies across the United States and Canada.

 Current activities

-NANPS is dedicated to the Study, Conservation, Cultivation & Restoration of North America's Native Flora.
+NANPS is dedicated to the study, conservation, cultivation and restoration of North America's native flora.
 NANPS's key purpose is to provide information and to inspire an appreciation of native plants with an aim to restoring healthy ecosystems across the continent.
 To that end, NANPS currently: